 But you know what helps this lethargic and negative mindset?
 Good stories.

-This includes stories of locals making masks for their fellow islanders, (like my aforementioned friends Bill and Pam Smith), individuals who are volunteering, musicians who are providing live concerts like Brian Surratt and our IFP friend Rory Kelleher, restaurants that are offering comfort-food specials, grocery stores that are STAYING OPEN, locals and non-resident owners donating to our food pantries, or just folks who post a cute animal video on social media instead of cruel comments.
+This includes stories of locals making masks for their fellow islanders, individuals who are volunteering, musicians who are providing live concerts like Brian Surratt and our IFP friend Rory Kelleher, restaurants that are offering comfort-food specials, grocery stores that are STAYING OPEN, locals and non-resident owners donating to our food pantries, or just folks who post a cute animal video on social media instead of cruel comments.
 (You can never get enough of cute animal videos.)

 If this describes you and your efforts, then Thank You.
 You are making so many lives brighter with your constant goodwill, and your regular reminders that positivity exists, and is contagious.

 Above all else, please keep it up!

 Our job at IFP is to report the news, but heaven knows, a positive, happy story is a beacon in this time of covering updates on COVID-19 case counts and detailing new restrictions.

 I know that all of us who have connections to the islands will get through this, and in our own little IFP world, we’ll solely get through this because of you.